4UPanElektryk/SimpleLogs4Net/index.md

 ```

 # Usage
-First you need to add to Initialize
+First you need to add Initialize
 ```cs
 Log log = new Log("Directory where you want to store logs");
 ```